 The vendor shall provide at the daily per diem rates stated in Section B, the following services.
-The CO shall include a local service requirement which defines whether the required residential placement services will be specifically for males, females, or both.
-It should be noted there are a few instances wherein the defendant/person under supervision may not report as directed for residential placement.
-In the event of a no-show for residential placement, the vendor shall not invoice unless in person services were provided.
+The USPO/USPSO shall include a local service requirement which defines whether the required residential placement services will be specifically for males, females, or both.

 - a.
-Therapeutic Community Treatment (1001); Confined Treatment Alternative (1503); Short-Term Residential Treatment (2001); Long-Term Residential Treatment (2002); Short-Term Residential Treatment for Co-Occurring Disorders (6001); and/or Long-Term Residential Treatment for Co-Occurring Disorders (6002): - (1) Per diem rates include room and board, assessment, counseling/therapeutic services, drug testing, physical examination and blood and urine specimen collection. - (2) For invoicing purposes per diem rates are calculated based on the following: a.
-A calendar day unit (midnight to midnight) for continuous placement
+Therapeutic Community Treatment (1001); Confined Treatment Alternative (1503); Short-Term Residential Treatment (2001); Long-Term Residential Treatment (2002); Short-Term Residential Treatment for Co-Occurring Disorders (6001); and/or Long-Term Residential Treatment for Co-Occurring Disorders (6002): - (1) Per diem rates include room and board, assessment, counseling/therapeutic services, drug testing, physical examination and blood and urine specimen collection.

-- of over 24 hours; and - b.
-Is prorated/calculated as one-fourth of a calendar day for (1) six hours or less, or (2) when a defendant/person under supervision is absent from contractor's facility without USPO/USPSO's or vendor's permission for over twenty-four (24) hours.
+- (2) For invoicing purposes per diem rates are calculated based on the following: - (a) A calendar day unit (midnight to midnight) for continuous placement of over 24 hours; and - (b) Is prorated/calculated as one-fourth of a calendar day for - (1) Six (6) hours or less, or - (2) When a client is absent from contractor's facility without USPO/USPSO's or vendor's permission for over twenty-four (24) hours.